WWE News: Released Superstar Scheduled To Appear On ‘Monday Night Raw’

 According to PWInsider, Heath Slater will make an appearance on tonight’s episode of Monday Night Raw.
 At the time of this writing, there is no telling how the former superstar will be used on the show.

-Slater — who was released along with multiple other employees back in April — is still technically under contract to WWE.
-He is currently serving his 90-day non-compete rule which is set to expire later this month.
+Slater — who was released along with multiple other employees back in April — is still technically under contract with WWE.
+He is currently serving his 90-day non-compete rule, which is set to expire later this month.
 When that expires, he’ll be free to wrestle for other companies, provided that WWE doesn’t offer him a new deal.

 WWE has continued to use some released performers on television — such as Kurt Angle — since they were let go.
 Drake Maverick, meanwhile, even managed to earn a new contract as a result of his performances on NXT.